Hardware-in-the-Loop Implementation of Simscape Model on Speedgoat FPGA I/O Modules

 1. Connect Development Computer to Target

 Connect the development computer to the target by using a cross-over network cable.
-The Speedgoat target computer IP address is
+The default IP address for the Speedgoat target computer is

 2. Setup and Configure Simulink Real-Time Explorer